 A confined space accident occurs in small spaces, such as elevators and shafts, and can pose a risk of slips, trips, falls, suffocation, explosion, and fire.

-At Westcare Clinics, workplace accident injuries may be treated with pain management techniques, injections, and occupational medicine.
+At Westcare Clinics, slip and fall accident injuries may be treated with injections, pain management techniques, and occupational medicine.

-To support the patient’s recovery process, doctors may recommend incorporating pain management techniques into the treatment plan, such as cold and heat therapy, physical therapy, occupational therapy, music therapy, mind-body techniques, gentle exercise, biofeedback, and therapeutic massage.
-Each patient will receive a customized treatment plan to help less their pain.
+While patients are recovering from injuries, their doctor may recommend incorporating pain management techniques into their treatment plan, such as cold and heat therapy, physical therapy, gentle exercise, occupational therapy, music therapy, mind-body techniques, biofeedback, and therapeutic massage.
+Each patient will receive a customized treatment plan to help manage their pain.

-Westcare Clinic doctors may also perform a few types of joint and soft tissue injections, such as epidural injections (interlaminar and transforaminal), piriformis injection, sacroiliac joint injections, and trigger point injections.
-These injections are done to help ease pain and support recovery.
+Westcare Clinic doctors may perform a few types of joint and soft tissue injections, which include epidural injections (interlaminar and transforaminal), piriformis injection, sacroiliac joint injections, and trigger point injections.
+These injections can help ease pain and support recovery.

-Occupational medicine focuses on helping an injured worker regain the strength and flexibility they need to go back to work.
-Westcare Clinics can also train employers to adapt the workplace to the physical limitations of their recovering employee.
+Occupational medicine focuses on helping an injured individual regain the strength and flexibility they need to go back to work.
+Westcare Clinics can help employers adapt the workplace to the physical limitations of their injured employee.